KaylebJay/petz-1/mokapi/README.md

 ## clear_mobs modname
 It clears all the mobkit non-tamed mobs in the closest range of the player.

-Modname is the mod ogf the mobs to clear.
+Modname is the mod of the mobs to clear.

 # Server
 ## function mokapi.cron_clear(cron_time, modname)